The Victor-Victrola Page

 Dealers sold them for $100.00 each, giving the dealer a handsome $40.00 profit.

 The potential profit was considerable, and many large dealers became quite wealthy.
 When you consider that well over 800,000 VV-XI's were sold (and that's just one model of hundreds), you can get an idea of the revenue that was generated.
 Dealers varied in size from small drug stores that stocked only a few machines to large department store chains like Macy's, as well as piano/music stores, and in some cases, dedicated stores that only carried Victor products.
+It is important to note that dealers were not allowed to "discount" any Victor product, without prior authorization from the company.
+Those dealers who tried to undercut the established selling price (which was clearly stated on the paper license sticker placed on each machine) risked losing their valuable Victor sales franchise.
+The company was always on the lookout for any form of price-cutting activity.

 Once a phonograph was sold, the customer would need something to listen to, so the successful dealer would carry a very large stock of records, and would be sure to update their inventory with the latest "hits" every month.
 This was a source of immense additional profit to Victor, as well as to the dealer network.
 It would not be uncommon for a customer, who bought a $50.00 VV-IX phonograph, to purchase in excess of $100.00 of records over the course of several years.
 They would also need needles and other accessories.
 It was all money in the bank for the entire enterprise.